mrange/hron/README.md

 XML
 ---
-1. XML handles multi-line text well but a document author has to take care avoiding letters such as &<> and encode them properly.
+1. XML author has to take care avoiding letters such as &<> and encode them properly.
    This hurts readability and writeability.

 JSON
 ----